yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 </ul>

-You can configure an Azure cloud provider for YugabyteDB clusters using the Yugabyte Platform console.
+You can configure an Azure cloud provider for YugabyteDB clusters using YugabyteDB Anywhere.

 ## Prerequisites

-You need to add the following cloud provider credentials via the Yugabyte Platform console:
+You need to add the following cloud provider credentials via YugabyteDB Anywhere:

 * Subscription ID
 * Tenant ID